-John Salko was born in 1948, and raised in his hometown of Fairfield, Connecticut.
-In his youth, he enjoyed browsing the galleries and museums in New York City, which instilled in him a lasting appreciation for the arts.
+John Salko was born and raised in his hometown of Fairfield, Connecticut.
+As a youngster, he enjoyed browsing the galleries and museums in New York City, which instilled in him a lasting appreciation for the arts.
 He grew to especially admire the works of Jackson Pollock, Claude Monet and Pablo Picasso.

-In 1966, this suburban teenager volunteered to join the U.S. Marine Corps., and heroically served thirteen-months of active duty in Vietnam.
+In 1966, this suburban teenager volunteered to join the U.S. Marine Corps., and heroically served thirteen-months in Vietnam during the TeT Offensive.

-In 1996, Salko moved a country setting, where he designed and built, on his own, a 4,000 sq. ft. contemporary home on a lush forty-two acres.
-Here, his challenge came from 'nature' - a welcoming change and integral force in Salko’s art today.
+In 1996, Salko moved a country setting, where he designed and built, on his own, a 4,000 sq. ft. contemporary home on forty-two acres.
 His intriguing, colorful abstracts emerge with a willful presence and strength that rivet the eye.
 He employs such innovative techniques that the viewer is drawn into his complex designs of color and movement.
 His style sways from detailed abstracts to bold, flowing works of abstraction.
 Each painting reveals the emotions within the artist, as Salko works with a force towards the light.

 Artist - John Salko "2013 "